The In’s and Out’s of Office Acoustics

 Speech Levels are another of these important factors.
 These decrease when the receiver moves away from the source, and it is the Reverberation Time - that is, the extent to which the sound energy is absorbed in the room - which the Speech Levels are dependent on.

 Sound absorption can be controlled by intelligent placement of 'treatment' - small screens between desks for example, or glazed partitions and bookcases.
 In this way, a designer or acoustic consultant is able to control Reverberation Time, and thus Speech Levels, as well as add to the layout of the room.
+See our acoustic panels & sound absorption products page for examples of the products that can be used to achieve this.

 The right reverberation